Alfred Caldwell Lily Pool: History

-Renovation

 From 1998 to 2002, the 2.7 acre Lily Pool underwent a major restoration by the Chicago Park District and the Lincoln Park Conservancy.

 The Friends of Lincoln Park (now called The Lincoln Park Conservancy) raised $1.2 million toward the restoration of the lily pools.
 A similar sum was obtained from a grant from the USDA Forest Service.
 Wolff Landscape Architecture was hired to complete the project.

 Five focus groups were conducted to develop a consensus plan for restoration of the site;